 Downdrafts can cause your fireplace to smoke, your furnace to backdraft, and your stove to produce soot.
 In addition, downdrafts can also make it difficult to start a fire in your fireplace and can cause your furnace to work less efficiently.

-There are a number of things that can cause downdrafts, including open windows, fans, and doors.
+Some things can cause downdrafts, including open windows, fans, and doors.
 If you think that you might have a downdraft problem, there are a few things that you can do to try to fix it.

 One thing that you can do is to make sure that all of the doors and windows in your home are closed when you are not using your fireplace or stove.
 This will help to keep the air pressure in your home at a normal level.